Authorities respond to shooting at NSA facility

 "The President has been briefed on the shooting at Ft.
 Meade.
 Our thoughts and prayers are with everyone that has been affected.
 We will continue to provide updates as they become available," White House deputy press secretary Lindsay Walters said in a statement.

-The agency said the incident took place at a vehicle gate.
+The agency said in a statement that the incident took place at a vehicle gate.
 Aerial footage shows a black SUV that appears to have crashed into concrete barriers.

 "The situation is under control and there is no ongoing security or safety threat," the agency said in a statement.